Estimated reading time: 11 minutes

 Over millions of years, dinosaurs diversified into a wide range of forms.
 Some grew to enormous sizes, such as the long-necked sauropods, while others became fierce predators, like the Tyrannosaurus rex.
 There were also herbivorous dinosaurs that evolved unique adaptations for feeding on plants, such as the duck-billed hadrosaurs.

-During the late Cretaceous period, around 66 million years ago, dinosaurs suddenly went extinct.
+During the late Cretaceous period, around 66 million years ago, dinosaurs suddenly became extinct.
 The exact cause of their extinction is still a topic of debate among scientists, but it is widely believed to have been caused by a combination of factors, including climate change and an asteroid impact.

 Discoveries in Paleontology: Uncovering New Information About Dinosaurs